Kaxxa27/Eugene_Kakhnouski_153503_OOP_term_4/README.md

 __The development was carried out using ASP.NET Core MVC.__

-This project is a course work on the discipline "Object-oriented programming" completed during the 4th semester (February - May 2023).
+This project is a course work on the discipline "TRPO" completed during the 7th semester.